ql816/llm-sparsification-release-qylong/Report.md

 ## Memory and Speed Analysis
-The Speed and Memory of the models are evaluted by Huggieface benchmark tool for data of Sequence Length of 64 and batch size of 128.
+The Speed and Memory of the models are evaluted by huggingface benchmark tool for data of Sequence Length of 64 and batch size of 128.
 The results are shown in the following table:
 | Model | Memory in MB | Time in S|
 |--|--| --|
 | Bart | 2388 | 0.4828|